ken7253/shikisai/README.md

 ```

 After the project initialization is complete, a configuration file will be created in the project root.
+Use the `add` command to add a color to be managed.

 ### Add new color